ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ## Create SSH key
 {: #create-ssh-key}

+SSH, or Secure Shell, is a remote administration protocol that allows you to control and modify the remote servers over the Internet.
+Any Linux or macOS user can SSH into their remote server directly from the terminal window.
+Windows users can take advantage of SSH clients like Putty.

-Check for an existing SSH key if there's none, create a new SSH key.
+Check for an existing SSH key.
+If there's none, create a new SSH key.

 1. Open a terminal and run this command to check if there are any existing SSH keys: